guevaran/vscode-auto-open-files/README.md

     // Pattern for the file to open, using capture groups from triggerPattern "openPattern": "$1.js",

-    // Where to open the related file: "beside", "active", or "below" "viewColumn": "beside"
+    // Where to open the related file: "beside", "beside-left", "beside-right", "active", or "below" "viewColumn": "beside"
   },
   {